Trump looks for his way back machine in Tulsa

 **Want FOX News Halftime Report in your inbox every day?
 Sign up here.**

-On the roster: Trump looks for his way back machine in Tulsa - Trump losing with key groups that backed him in 2016 - Momentum grows for Juneteenth national holiday - Lawmakers look to create long-term bailout program - The history Of Juneteenth
+On the roster: Trump looks for his way back machine in Tulsa - Trump losing with key groups that backed him in 2016 - Momentum grows for Juneteenth national holiday - Lawmakers look to create long-term bailout program - The history of Juneteenth

 TRUMP LOOKS FOR HIS WAYBACK MACHINE IN TULSA